 Wow!
 I am finally taking a leap of faith and starting a blog.
 It has long been a goal of mine to start a blog since I have heard it is so much fun, but i have never sat down and done it– until now!
 So let’s see.
 I guess I should begin by telling you a bit about myself.

 My name is Kate Mirren.
 I am in my late 30s and live in Hong Kong.
 I am originally from London in the United Kingdom, but made the move about 10 years ago since Hong Kong is ruled by Britain.
 I am currently single and enjoy being single.
 I know many women my age are looking to get married and start a family, but I love being able to travel and hang out with friends without a husband or child weighing me down.

 Another huge thing that I want my readers to know about me is that I love Chinese art, specifically Chinese oil paintings.
 There is something absolutely beautiful about their artwork.
 I especially love pieces that show off Chinese heritage and culture.
 The colors are vibrant and there is a beautiful bit of serenity to them.
 Art plays a huge role in my life, so I hope my readers also love art.

 The last thing that I would like you to know about me is that I am technically retired.
 I bring this up because many of my readers may wonder what I do for a living.
-I used to run an online casino which I sold for a substantial amount of money to the famous European online casino group operating casinos like kroon casino and some new online casinos like the mega fortune casino.
+I used to run an online casino which I sold for a substantial amount of money to a famous European online casino group operating casinos like kroon casino and some new online casinos like the mega fortune casino.
 Thanks to some smart investing, I am now set for life and do not need to work.
-Of course, since my roots are embedded in the tech industry, I do still pick up a project or two, like this blog and http://slotsandstripes.com, but outside of that, I don’t work.
+Of course, since my roots are embedded in the tech industry, I do still pick up a project or two, like this blog and https://slotsandstripes.com/, but outside of that, I don’t work.
 So I guess that’s it.
 Thanks for following along.